3-aln/odin-recipes/README.md

 View the website at: https://3-aln.github.io/odin-recipes/

-This is a simple pure-HTML website containing some recipes I like.
+This is a simple website containing some recipes I like.

 The following are some skills I demonstrated through completing this project.